PlaidCloud/website/content/en/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace.md

 This page shows how to configure default CPU requests and limits for a
 {{< glossary_tooltip text="namespace" term_id="namespace" >}}.

-A Kubernetes cluster can be divided into namespaces.
+A PlaidCloud cluster can be divided into namespaces.
 If you create a Pod within a namespace that has a default CPU [limit](/docs/concepts/configuration/manage-resources-containers/#requests-and-limits), and any container in that Pod does not specify its own CPU limit, then the
 {{< glossary_tooltip text="control plane" term_id="control-plane" >}} assigns the default
 CPU limit to that container.

-Kubernetes assigns a default CPU [request](/docs/concepts/configuration/manage-resources-containers/#requests-and-limits), but only under certain conditions that are explained later in this page.
+PlaidCloud assigns a default CPU [request](/docs/concepts/configuration/manage-resources-containers/#requests-and-limits), but only under certain conditions that are explained later in this page.